Srhbnnstr/Racing-Game/README.md

 #Racing Game
 Night Ride is a two player racing game with an 80's vibe and sweet background music!
-Two players must race to compete to the finish line by tapping their assigned key, whoever reaches first is the winner.
+Two players must race to the finish line by tapping their assigned key, whoever reaches first is the winner.

 ##Technologies Used